 The advantages of barley malt include:

-Barley contains more than 10% of the daily value of magnesium, copper, manganese, phosphorus, zinc, and selenium.
+- Vitamins and minerals: Barley contains more than 10% of the daily value of magnesium, copper, manganese, phosphorus, zinc, and selenium.
+These elements play an important role in bone health, immune system function, energy metabolism, and cardiovascular health

-2. Rye Malt
+2. Rye malt

-Rye malt is made from malting rye.
+Rye malt is made from malted rye.
 This type of malt has a slightly sweet flavor and is often used as a flavoring agent in food products such as bread, rolls, crackers, and biscuits.

 Rye malt has the following benefits:

-3. Wheat Malt
+3. Wheat malt

-As the name suggests, wheat malt is made from malts produced from wheat.
+As the name suggests, Wheat malt is made from malts produced from Wheat.
 This type of malt provides a nutty flavor and aroma.

 Wheat malt also has a low glycemic response, and so it doesn’t cause a sudden rise in blood glucose levels.